livebydaynight/minbot/README.md

 # minbot

-a simple bot for my discord
+a simple bot for discord

 ## Usage